 TRS Report: History of Gentrification

-To build these complexes, in an attempt of slum clearance, many neighborhoods were demolished for the construction of housing projects, which mainly became the removal of African-American communities.
+To build these complexes, in an attempt of slum clearance, many neighborhoods experienced urban redevelopment with the demolishing of communities and the construction of housing projects, which mainly became the removal of African-American communities.

 This was during the time when there were many prominent and thriving African-American neighborhoods as the United States was beginning to integrate and desegregate its communities.